jhynes6/vectara/ingestion/client_ingestion_outputs/d2-creative/website/digital-glossary_branding-deliverables.md

 *   Color usage
 *   Typography options
 *   Guidelines on illustration and photographic styles
+*   Proper use of logos, taglines and fonts
 *   Use of infographics
 *   Brand positioning
 *   Core brand pillars